 Teacher & Specialized Service Provider (SSP) Compensation

 *DPS has recently reached an agreement with the Denver Classroom Teachers Association (DCTA).
 To see what your pay will look like under the new agreement, we encourage educators to use our updated salary finder.
-For additional information, please review the DPS Salary Guide and ProComp 3.0 FAQ.
-Pages are currently being developed to reflect the terms of our new agreement and teacher compensation structure.
-Thank you for your patience.
+For additional information, please review our the New to DCTA - DPS Salary Guide and ProComp 3.0 FAQ.

 How Your Compensation is Determined

 As part of its Total Rewards package, the DPS compensation system supports, incentivizes and recognizes your efforts to ensure Every Child Succeeds.
-Your pay at DPS is made up of four major components:
+Your pay at DPS is made up of two.

 For an overview of all compensation programs, please see the Compensation Overview Chart.